 - “…the psychologists concluded that our reliance on the Internet has affected how we relate to information—instead of remembering the information itself, we just remember where to find it.”

-– “While the move from knowing information to knowing where to find it has many benefits—including freeing up your brain for more reasoning and analytical thinking—there’s a downside too.”
-Read the rest of this entry »
+- “While the move from knowing information to knowing where to find it has many benefits—including freeing up your brain for more reasoning and analytical thinking—there’s a downside too.”
+[Read more…] about Learning to Cope with Google/ Information Overload

 Below you can find the full transcript of our engaging Q&A session today with David DiSalvo, author of What makes your brain happy and why you should do the opposite, moderated by Alvaro Fernandez.
 You visit previous Q&A Sessions Here.

 Full Transcript (Lightly edited) of Live Q&A held on December 9th, 2–3pm ET